ogoodman/icegrid-starter/README.md

     sudo salt-key -A

 allows them to connect.
-To check the connection, do:

-    sudo salt '*' test.ping

 Finally, provision the server:

     sudo salt '*' state.highstate

-If you want to be able to log into the local servers using your SSH key, do
+If you want to be able to log into the local servers as the `iceapp` user, using your own public SSH key, do

     cp ~/.ssh/id_rsa.pub salt/roots
     sudo salt '*' state.sls add_key